IO-Design-Team/firebase_rules/firebase_rules/README.md

   /// Null-safety operators will be stripped by the generator
   ///
   /// There is a globally available [request] object if type-safe access to
   /// [RulesRequest.resource] is not required.
+Otherwise, pass a typed
-  return request.auth?.uid != null;
+  /// [RulesRequest] object to the function. return request.auth?.uid != null;
 }